gurkin33/docker-bridge-api/README.md

-# Docker container bridget to host via API
+# Docker container bridge to host via API

 It is required, when you have to execute several commands on host PC, to manage output in container.